Heritage project

 St Mary-at-Finchley’s Give me shelter!
 Church and Churchyard Project is finally happening, following the award of a £250,000 grant from The National Lottery Heritage Fund.

 We have now received our first set of tenders for the project and it is clear that the project is going to cost up to an additional £400,000.
 We have informed the National Lottery Heritage Fund and we will be reapplying for additional funding.
-We are optimistic that, although the project will now be delayed by up to a year, we will find additional sources of income (details to be announced in September 2024).
-In the meantime, therefore, let’s continue with our £931,000 target – only £50,000 left to go!
+We are optimistic that, although the project will now be delayed by up to a year, we will find additional sources of income.
+In the meantime, therefore, let’s continue with our £931,000 target – only £30,000 left to go!

 St Mary’s will be working in partnership with the London Borough of Barnet and neighbour Barnet Mencap to revitalise Grade II* St Mary’s, the heart of Finchley Church End Conservation Area, to maximise use of the site and improve physical, cultural and digital access for the community.
 The project will involve: